 There are only a few non-Frenchified recipes in Toklas’ cookbook, including the “haschich fudge” recipe from a friend that’s now her best-known creation.
 But there’s also a tribute to that melon, the ingredient that helped Toklas rediscover the American table.
 Much like the books we read, limiting our diet to the familiar can narrow our tastes, and our perspectives.
 But when we expand our consumption, we gain a capacity to appreciate difference in the world around us.
 Stein said it simply: “Books and food, food and books, both excellent things.”

 Toklas’ melon memories came from her childhood in San Francisco.
 One of the foundational recipes for her future sweet tooth was called “Scheherazade’s Melon.”
 It’s a bridge between her two cuisines, calling for honeydew (American) sweetened with sugar (American), doused in champagne (French) and apparently served to kids (very French).

 The original recipe is preserved in the cookbook but is simplified here, mostly to call for fewer liqueurs; I used the original kirsch, plus my mom’s homemade apricot liqueur, which I had on hand from our wedding(!) last week.
 Reducing the alcohol content has a double bonus: You need fewer ingredients, and if you enjoy some fruit salad in the morning you’ll still be able to have a productive day.

 1 cup halved strawberries

 1/4 cup champagne

-1. Cut melon in half and dice into 1-inch cubes, reserving any juice.
+1. Cut melon in half and dice the flesh into 1-inch cubes, reserving any juice.
 Combine melon in a bowl with peach slices, strawberries and raspberries.

 2. In a small bowl, whisk together honey, champagne and the liqueurs, until honey is dissolved.
 Pour mixture over the fruit.
 Refrigerate overnight.